riy/degraph/documentation.md

 The import makes the Degraph DSL available.
 The second one is the actual test.

-`classpath` is a predefined `Configuration` containing the current classpath as the path to get analyzed.
-A `Configuration` is the class used to configure Degraph.
-When you use a configuration file to  configure Degraph you are basically creating a `Configuration` instance.
+`classpath` is a predefined `ConstraintBuilder` containing the current classpath as the path to get analyzed.

 `including` is a method which allows to define an include filter.
 Without specifying a filter, Degraph would analyze everything in your classpath.
 Since this most probably also includes all kinds of libraries, it is a really good idea to limit the result to your own stuff, as I did here.

 `violationFree` is the actual matcher that checks all defined dependency constraints.
 But did we define any?
 Yes we did.
-By default every `Configuration` contains the constraint that no cycles are allowed.
+By default every `ConstraintBuilder` contains the constraint that no cycles are allowed.
 To be more precise: Every slice type gets checked if it results in any cycles.
 If so these cycles will be considere a dependency violation.

 #### Adding Slicings ####